miig369/dataFetching/README.md

-💻 Project
+# Project

 🚧 A simple project to fetch data using React 🚀

-🔨 Features
+##Features

     Fetch data in the best way

-✨ Technologies
+## Technologies

     Vite
     React
     Axios

-🏃‍♂️ Running the project
+##Running the project

-Clone the repository
+- Clone the repository

-Use yarn or npm install to install project dependencies.
+Use npm install to install project dependencies.
 Then start the project.

-yarn dev
+npm run dev